adamhill/ArchitecturalKatas-2023/domain/multimedia-domain.md

 ### Core System
 The core system to retreive the images is the pre-existing Bluetooth stack.
-- The there is already a protocol for discovery and pairing
+- The there is already a protocol for discovery and pairing, for the initial connection
 - There is already an Object Transfer Application profile for moving data to and from the camera

 #### 1. Bluetooth service